 6 ZIMBABWE Melita Larson writes, “Please pray for the youth of our church.
 Many of them are struggling in their faith.
 Pray that they will be convicted and a revival will take place among the youth.”

-7 NORTH ASIA Workers write, “Our ministry area is now in need of a teacher for their international school for the fall 2014 to summer 2015 school year.
+7 EAST ASIA Workers write, “Our ministry area is now in need of a teacher for their international school for the fall 2014 to summer 2015 school year.
 If this need is not met, the school may be forced to close.
 This affects those of us serving here, who would then find ourselves without educational options for our children save home schooling.
 Please pray for the Lord’s provision.”

 8 MEXICO Paul and Jann Vander Mey write, “Praise for continuing youth events with challenging topics on life issues.
 Pray for the growing faith of the youth that are studying the Bible with us.
 Pray that God will send us more youth who are spiritually hungry.”

-9 NORTH ASIA A worker writes, “A local brother in difficult relational situations who was also struggling with his relationship with God has recently been reconciled with a key mentor and told him, ‘I almost walked away from Jesus.
+9 EAST ASIA A worker writes, “A local brother in difficult relational situations who was also struggling with his relationship with God has recently been reconciled with a key mentor and told him, ‘I almost walked away from Jesus.
 Now I’m back.’
 Give thanks with us!”

 10 GLOBAL MINISTRY Doug Witzig, senior director for Global Ministry, is preparing to relocate with his family to Asia in late summer.
 April 12-22, Doug, wife Jen, and their two younger sons, Luke (15) and Joel (12), will be making a spring break discovery trip to Hong Kong and Chiang Mai to research housing, schools and networking opportunities.
 Pray for discernment to pick the right location.